taustation-fan/players-guide/README.md

 Despite the disclaimer of potential danger, Discreet Work has never brought me into the Sick Bay or the Brig.

+#### Discreet Work Tips and Tricks

+* Don't try to be clever when doing Discreet Work; for example, what it says "you must find Aearis Tinsley", you won't find here by looking through all areas of the current station; you have to follow the mission steps.
+* If you can't seem to find your next step, try going back to [the discreet work area](https://alpha.taustation.space/area/discreet-work).
+* You can start discreet work while being on a mission.
+The link for discreet work isn't shown while you are pursuing a mission, but if you [follow this link to discreet work](https://alpha.taustation.space/area/discreet-work), you can start it anyway.

 ## University Courses

 University courses can teach you handy skills.
 You have to pay some